TechSnazzy/gwg_100_days_of_code/README.md

 So today I’m living in Chrome, in Dev Tools, working on Project 3.
 I have spent the past 30 minutes trying to fix the errors in so I could get the game board to show up.
 That seems to be the general consensus of how to start as far as I’ve seen people say on Slack.
 Anyway, so far no success.
 But I will keep trying.

 EDIT: I went ahead and started taking the free HTML5 Canvas Basics course to see if that would help spark something.
 And it did.
 Now I understand how to use the X and Y coordinates and I managed to load an image on the page using some JS and Canvas.
 Might not seem like much but I'm getting there.
 Slowly but surely.

+### Day 3 - June 29th (Friday)
+Today I spent some time helping one of my fellow scholars figure out how to use Git in Windows.
+Personally I had never used it in Windows before so I had to figure it out.
+I installed Git for Windows and then showed her how to open Git Bash and told her to edit her .bash_profile.sh file using either VI or VIM editor.
+That seems to have done the trick.
+Now I learned something new.
+I normally just use Git from within the Mac terminal.